omeka/Documentation/source/Tutorials/representativeFiles.rst

 file.
 Omeka uses this functionality in the views for some records like Collections and Files, and also in the search results page.

-Themes and plugins can use a new helper funtion to display thumbnails for records with representative files, and plugins can also select and expose representatives for their own records.
+Themes and plugins can use a new helper function to display thumbnails for records with representative files, and plugins can also select and expose representatives for their own records.